 Devolution Device: Screweyes' Brain Drain pills, which he uses to briefly transform the kids into chimpanzees and revert the dinosaurs to their pre-Brain Grain forms.
 Which are violent and monstrous.
 Huh.

-The Dog Bites Back: The crows who are present whenever Prof. Screweyes appears in the movie circus seems to dislike him for some reasons: so when he's left alone they took the chance to eat him alive.
+The Dog Bites Back: The crows who are present whenever Prof. Screweyes appears in the movie circus seems to dislike him for some reason: so when he's left alone they took the chance to eat him alive.

 Eye Scream: In the cut scene where Prof. Screweyes explains why he became a villain he tells in disturbing detail of how a berry fell into his left eye and a hungry crow pecked the eye out when trying to obtain it.

 Evil Twin: Actually, just an ordinary brother, not a twin brother.

 They never mentioned if they were twins or not... they certainly looked a lot alike, if you leave the screw eye and all that aside...

 Everything's Better with Dinosaurs: According to most of the kids, it would be.
 On the other hand, the fact that some kids and virtually all adults are scared by the idea of actual dinosaurs running about is why Screweyes wants to get his hands on the heroes.
 That said, when he does get his hands on the protagonists and turns them mean with his evil pills, they don't rampage so much as sit there and look angry.